Skip To Content

 Professional Tutors are content experts providing tutoring for select chemistry and math courses, as well as undergraduate nursing courses (including TEAS, ATI, and NCLEX test preparation).
 Professional tutors work with students individually and in small groups and may provide workshops on various course content throughout the semester.
 Sessions may be in person or online.
 For more information about Professional Tutoring coverage and how to make appointments, sign into My Cedar Crest.

 The Writing Center Writing Consultants can assist students with papers and written assignments for any course or subject.
 Writing Consultants are committed to fostering academic success by helping students develop and improve their writing skillsand helping students learn how to navigate formatting manuals (APA, MLA, and Chicago).
-Several appointment types may be available.
-Appointments can be made through the WCOnline portal.
 For more information about Writing Center services and to make appointments, please sign into My Cedar Crest.

 Online tutoring provides students 24/7 access to professional tutoring resources in a wide variety of subject areas including Accounting, Business, Biology, Chemistry, Languages, Math, Nursing, Physical Science and Writing.
 For more information, sign into My Cedar Crest and search online tutoring.